One-Year RETAINER AGREEMENT

 What if I don’t use all of my time during the year?

-- That rarely happens, but if you use less than one hour during the year, the fee for the following year is half-price – $300.
-Just so you know, the reason most people use all their time is because, once people have me on retainer and I answer their first question, they see how fast and convenient it is to use this service.
+• Just so you know, the reason most people use all their time is because once people have me on retainer and I answer their first question, they see how fast and convenient it is to use this service.
 Then they call me WHENEVER they have a landlord/tenant question.
 Incidentally, it is usually less expensive to call me BEFORE you take action, rather than AFTER you have taken the wrong action.

 HOW DO I GET STARTED?